ernven/reaktor-2022-fullstack-version/README.md

-# Rock, Paper, Scissors with a bad API (Reaktor asgmt.
-2022)
+# Rock, Paper, Scissors with a bad API (for Reaktor 2022)

 Assignment part of the application for Reaktor's 2022 summer program.